alextanhongpin/ideas/README.md

 Look into how CQRS and Event Sourcing can be implemented.
 Also look into how Git versioning works.

+What is CQRS?
+How can I build and test each components of event sourcing while scaling it.
+Check the implementation for event sourcing using Go, Nodejs, Elixir and Scala.

 ## Sudoku Solver

 Look into how to solve sudoku uisng the `Dancing Links` and `Algorithm X` algorithms.